Aldaviva/Kasa/Readme.md

 Name: Washing Machine
 ```

-For devices with multiple outlets like the EP40, each individual outlet also has its own name, in addition to the device's overall name.
-You can fetch the individual outlet name by passing the 0-indexed outlet ID to `GetName`.
+For devices with multiple sockets like the EP40, each individual socket also has its own name, in addition to the outlet device's overall name.
+You can fetch the individual socket name by passing the 0-indexed socket ID to `GetName`.
 ```cs
 await kasa.System.GetName(0);
 ```